kognise/obsidian-aviation/FAR/Volume 4/D Special regulations/0377 Continuance of expired authorizations by operation of law pending final determination of applications for renewal thereof.md

 ### §377.11   Processing of defective renewal applications.

 When the Department determines that a renewal application does not comply with the requirements of this part, or that it does not relate to a license with reference to an activity of a continuing nature, it will so notify the applicant.
-The applicant may amend his application to cure the deficiency as a matter of right at any time prior to the date when the application was due pursuant to §377.10(c).
+The applicant may amend his application to cure the deficiency as a matter of right at any time prior to the date when the application was due pursuant to [[Volume 4/D Special regulations/0377 Continuance of expired authorizations by operation of law pending final determination of applications for renewal thereof.md#§377.10   Requirements for, and effect of, renewal applications.|§377.10]](c).

 \[SPR-84, 40 FR 24998, June 12, 1975, as amended by Doc.
 No. DOT-OST-2014-0140, 84 FR 15940, Apr.
 16, 2019\]